Lake Río Cuarto

 Lake Río Cuarto (Laguna Río Cuarto), is a fresh water crater lake located in the northern highlands of Costa Rica.
-It is currently the deepest natural lake in Costa Rica at 66 m.
+It is the deepest natural lake in Costa Rica at 66 m.

 Location

 It is located in Río Cuarto canton, of Alajuela province.

 Physical aspects

 The lake Río Cuarto is a maar lake located within a crater, it has an almost circular outline.
 There is no secondary volcanic activity present.